vtorosyan/vtorosyan.github.io/_posts/2026/2026-03-28-dem-in-grafana.md

 ## From signals to understanding

-Digital Experience Monitoring (DEM) is often described in terms of signals:
+Digital Experience Monitoring (DEM) is often described in terms of signals: synthetic checks, frontend telemetry, logs and traces and so forth.

-- synthetic checks
-- frontend telemetry
-- logs and traces

 Coming from the outside, that framing made sense.
 But once I started using the system, something became clear very quickly:

 > the problem isn’t collecting signals, it’s making sense of them when something breaks